Xe/site/blog/we-have-go-2.markdown

 rough edges of unexpectedly encountering this in the wild.
 It kinda feels like you stepped on a landmine.</xeblog-conv>

+<xeblog-conv name="Numa" mood="delet">It's also worth noting that the protobuf
+team didn't use major version 2 when making an API breaking change.
+They defended this by saying that they are changing the import path away from GitHub, but it feels like they wanted to avoid the v2 problem.</xeblog-conv>

 The core of this is that when you create major version 2 of a Go project, you need to adjust all your import paths everywhere in that project to import the `v2` of that package or you will silently import the `v1` version of that